thunderbird/webext-file-system-access/README.md

 ## **Attributions**

-The icon used in this extension is provided by [flaticon.com](https://www.flaticon.com/free-icons/login).
-The following attribution must appear on its Add-ons Thunderbird (ATN) page:
+The icons used in this repository are provided by [flaticon.com](https://www.flaticon.com/free-icons/login).
+The following attribution must appear on the public add-on listing (ATN):

 - **URL**: https://www.flaticon.com/free-icons/login
 - **Title**: login icons